Flying-foxes in the Clarence Valley

 We live near the high school.
 Previously they flew over us every night.
 Now they have mainly dispered from the school area and I want to understand where they have gone.

-Clarence news update asked over 4 years ago
+Clarence news update asked about 5 years ago

 Hi, thanks for your question!